mookiedog/ptwd/README.md

 #### Updates When Installing a New Version of ARM tools

-The ptwd project file 'projects/ptwd/cmake/toolchains/arm-none-eabi.cmake' is set up to use the 14.2.rel1 version of the arm tools that were just installed.
+The ptwd project file 'projects/ptwd/cmake/toolchains/arm-none-eabi.cmake' is set up to use the 14.2.rel1 version of the arm tools that presumably were just installed.
 Verify that the variables from that file as shown below match where you downloaded and installed the tools, and that the version number matches:

 ```cmake